kwonminki/Asyrp_official/README.md

 ## Description
-This repo includes the official Pytorch implementation of **Asyrp**, Diffusion Models already have a Semantic Latent Space.
+This repo includes the official Pytorch implementation of **Asyrp**: Diffusion Models already have a Semantic Latent Space.

-- Utilizing the *h-space*, bottleneck of U-Net, as a semantic latent space, **Asyrp** allows for the manipulation of real images through diffusion models.
+- **Asyrp** allows using *h-space*, the bottleneck of the U-Net, as a semantic latent space of diffusion models.

 ## Getting Started